grodri/websrc/README.md

 Stata or R, with tabs to choose your statistical software, and were written using `markstat`.

-Coming Soon: couses on Generalized Linear Models, Multilevel Models, and Demographic Methods.
+Coming Soon: courses on Generalized Linear Models, Multilevel Models, and Demographic Methods.